 Easter egg painting has a much stronger role in the Slovenian Easter.
 The style of the richly decorated, ornamental painting of the eggs varies according to the region.
 In eastern Slovenia geometric patterns are popular while in other parts of the country flowers and nature form an important part of the decoration.

-Easter celebrations in Slovenia are more muted than in other Lakes and Mountains destinations.
+Easter celebrations in Slovenia tend to be more low-key.
 Typically, Palm Sunday is considered a quiet time to spend at home with the family.
 Easter Monday tends to be livelier and it’s popular to go out to the countryside, spending the day hiking.

-Find out more about Lakes and Mountains holidays to Slovenia: here.
+Find out more about our Easter holidays to Slovenia: here.

 Easter in Norway